romilly/start-apl/manuscript/Introduction.md

 _Taken from a transcription of a talk given by Professor Perlis at the APL’78 Conference held at Foothill College, Los Altos, CA. on 1978-03-29. via Roger Hui_

-One of the things that distinguished Perlis was his growth mindset.
+One of the many things that distinguished Perlis was his [growth mindset](http://mindsetonline.com/whatisit/about/).

 ## Reasons not to learn APL